olikraus/stm32f407/README.md

  PC11
  PC12
  PC13
- PC14 not on pin header for this board
+ PC14 Not on pin header for this board
- PC15 not on pin header for this board
+ PC15 Not on pin header for this board
  PD0
  PD1
  PD2